RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 1. User interaction triggers an action
 2. Action is dispatched to the handler
-3. Handler processes and updates state
+3. Handler processes and updates state  <!-- optimize: edge case -->
 4. UI reacts to state changes